 What was from the beginning, what we have heard, what we have seen with our eyes, what we have looked at and touched with our hands, concerning the Word of Life — and the life was manifested, and we have seen and testify and proclaim to you the eternal life, which was with the Father and was manifested to us– what we have seen and heard we proclaim to you also, so that you too may have fellowship with us; and indeed our fellowship is with the Father, and with His Son Jesus Christ.
 These things we write, so that our joy may be made complete. –1John 1:1-4

-John claim the message he heard from the beginning of Jesus’ ministry was about the “the message of Life,” i.e. the way to obtain eternal life or life in the “age of ages”.
+John claims the message he heard from the beginning of Jesus’ ministry was about the “the message of Life,” i.e. the way to obtain eternal life or life in the “age of ages”.

-The “age of ages” will begin with the second coming of Christ when there will be a new heavens and new earth.
+The “age of ages” will begin with the second coming of Christ with new heavens and new earth.
 Death, tears, mourning and pain will be ended, and all things will be made right and perfect.
 Life is this age will be free from sin, death and evil in all its forms.
 No corruption.
 No futility (Revelation21:1-5).

 ‘Here and now’ or ‘pie in the sky’?

-John implies that the gospel is more concerned with how to gain life in the age to come rather than how to be successful or happy or build a utopian society right now.
+John implies that the gospel is more concerned with how to gain life in the age to come rather than how to be successful, happy or build a utopian society now.

-But a large segment of modern Christianity believes that Jesus came to make THIS life better.
-While the name changes (“victorious Christian living”, “health & wealth gospel”, the prayer of Jabez phenomenon), the underlying idea that the Jesus came to teach me how to make my here and now abundant remains.
+Yet a large segment of modern Christianity believes that Jesus came to make THIS life better.
+While the name changes (“victorious Christian living”, “health & wealth gospel”, the prayer of Jabez phenomenon), the underlying idea that the Jesus came to teach us how to make our lives here and now abundant remains.

-Yet, the overwhelming message of the bible is of course you’re not completely happy or fulfilled now.
-Of course, this life has troubles, tragedies and tribulations.
+However, the overwhelming message of the Bible is life now is not completely happy or fulfilled.
+This life has troubles, tragedies and tribulations.
 Life in this age is marred by evil and corruption.
 Even if you manage to tame evil down to its barest possible minimum, it’s still there.
-In this life, we will never, completely and totally escape it.
+In this life, we will never completely and totally escape it.

-But you have a place secured for you by the blood of Christ when God will solve that problem.
+But you have a place in heaven secured for you by the blood of Christ where God will solve that problem.
 That ought to give us great comfort and security in this life.
 I can be content despite my circumstances because of the supreme value and worth of what is promised by the blood of Christ.